-We are parents just like you and we have run camp in Arizona for 27 years.
+We are parents just like you and we have run Summer Camp in Arizona for 28 years!
 What we have learned is how to create a camp experience that kids love and parents appreciate.
-We also take additional steps to protect our campers:

 - We are a much smaller camp.
 Most of the larger summer camps have up to 800 to 900 kids in one facility.
 With that many children in one place it is harder to maintain the safety guidelines and there is a larger chance of exposure.

 - Major activities every day.
 Kids get bored quickly.
 We have a very active camp that includes fun, special activities throughout the day& are included with your tuition!